ahmadalkaddor/powerplant-coding-challenge/README.md

 ## Run the app:
  - navigate to the directory where this repository is cloned
- - make a python environment
+ - make a python environment. (explanation can be found here: https://docs.python.org/3/tutorial/venv.html)
- - install the requirements that can found in requirements.txt
  - activate the environment
+ - install the requirements that can found in requirements.txt using the following commmand: pip install -r requirements.txt
  - run the following command: python .\app.py

 The post request should be send to the following endpoint: [http://127.0.0.1:8888/](http://127.0.0.1:8888/productionplan).